Kyle Jarrow: Writing

 Kyle wrote the book for SpongeBob SquarePants, The Broadway Musical which opened at Broadway's Palace Theatre in December 2017.
 He has been nominated for a Tony Award, Drama Desk Award, and Outer Critics Association Award for his work on the show.

+In 2022 was released a film Purple Hearts which was written by Kyle Jarrow.

 Music

 Jarrow is singer, songwriter, and keyboardist for the theatrical rock band Sky-Pony, a collaboration with his wife Lauren Worsham.
 He has previously performed with bands Super Mirage and The Fabulous Entourage, an art rock band featured in the 2006 Whitney Biennial.

 Personal life

 Jarrow was born and raised in Ithaca, New York.
 His father is economist Robert A. Jarrow and his mother, Gail Jarrow, writes children's books.
 He studied Religious Studies and American Studies at Yale University, moving to New York City upon graduation.
 Jarrow lives in Los Angeles, California with his wife, actress Lauren Worsham.
 In December 2015, Worsham and Jarrow announced they were expecting their first child, Oona.
 In December 2019, the couple announced the arrival of their second daughter on Facebook.